 More and more often postnuptial agreements are entered into when one spouse has engaged in marital misconduct (usually an extramarital affair) and the other spouse decides not to leave the marriage in exchange for an agreement providing that if the cheating happens again, he or she will be entitled to specific assets.

-If you are considering entering into a postnuptial agreement or need representation for any other type of family law matter, protect yourself and contact a Westlake Village family law attorney at the Law Offices of Stephanie L. Mahdavi for a free consultation.
+If you are considering entering into a postnuptial agreement or need representation for any other type of family law matter, protect yourself and contact a Westlake Village family law attorney at the Law Offices of Stephanie L. Mahdavi for a consultation.